 Want to get involved in campus activities?
 Math majors are well known to be hard-working and conscientious and so are welcome in important campus settings.
 Many campus committees have slots reserved for student representation; you can have a say in campus policy!
 Please consider volunteering if you'd like to participate in the big picture.
 There are many other campus opportunities, some of which involve real compensation (not just pizza!), if you'd like to be an Orientation leader, say (can you walk backwards?)
 Dr. Kong keeps tabs of some of the opportunities.
 These look great on resumes.

 There are other opportunities around the department, for internships, summer programs, and volunteer work.
-Contact Dr. Kong for more information about any of these.
+Contact the Director of Undergraduate Studies for more information about any of these.
 Just don't get so busy with non-academic activities that you goof up your coursework!

 Special note for non-math majors: We receive frequent requests for positions within the math department as teaching assistants, research assistants, and so on.
 These positions are generally not available to you; if you are looking to subsidize the cost of your education, please contact your home department.
 What full-time positions we have are typically reserved for graduate students in mathematics; if you believe you qualify you must contact the Department's Director of Graduate Studies.
 (The Undergraduate Director does not participate in this at all.)
 What part-time positions (grading papers and so on) we have are usually reserved for our own undergraduate majors, although you may inquire at the Department Office (Watson Hall room 320) about the demand for help in any single semester.
 All students, regardless of major, are encouraged to serve as mathematics tutors if they are well-versed in the course material and are interested in the welfare of the students they serve.
 But these arrangements are not handled by the Department (see above).